ecadlabs/signatory/docs/yubi.md

 __Rough draft, needs polish and testing__

-The goal of this guide is to configure Signatory to use a Yubi HSM 2 as a singing backend.
+The goal of this guide is to configure Signatory to use a Yubi HSM 2 as a signing backend.
 We will also show how to generate a new key inside the Yubi HSM and use it with signatory.

 To setup Yubi HSM 2 as a signing backend for Signatory, you will need: